 This post is part of the Christopher Plummer Blogathon, hosted by Sean at SeanMunger.com.
 Read the rest of the posts in this event HERE!
-SPOILERS: Be advised I can’t discuss this film (and the character voiced by the topic of … Continue reading The Christopher Plummer Blogathon: Up (2009)
+SPOILERS: Be advised I can’t discuss this film (and the character voiced by the topic of this blogathon, Christopher Plummer) without revealing a major spoiler.
+Pixar’s 2009 animated feature Up is so unusual in so many ways.
+A family film that … Continue reading The Christopher Plummer Blogathon: Up (2009)

 WARNING: SPOILERS FOLLOW FOR THE MOVIE FROZEN